dcunited001/dcunited001.github.io/_drafts/metaphysical-precipitation-the-ablation-of-causality-and-a-rising-red-tide.md

   location(s), etc begins to melt away.
 - (each instantiation of a specific piece of information (connections) to physical instantiations gradually lose relevance.)

+- How do hierarchy/stratification and spectral decoherence affect the capacity for power (economic/informationa/political) and its exercise
+  - {from notes on phone, need to extrapolate this...}

 # [Metaphysical Precipitation](#fdsa)